”A person's own family is without doubt, the greatest wealth we will ever possess

-So, on the subject of details, I have to laugh because I just completed a 2-page layout covering a 1938 baseball game that my grandfather apparently attended – all coming from a one line note that I found in the local news section of my grandfather’s local newspaper.
+So, on this subject of details, I did a deep dive for my paternal grandparents’ LifeStory book I wrote.
+I completed 2-page layout covering a 1938 baseball game that my grandfather apparently attended – all coming from a one line note that I found in the local news section of my grandfather’s local newspaper.
 It mentioned that he saw a “most exciting game between the Chicago Cubs and Pittsburg Pirates” and also gave me some idea of when he had attended.
+Yes, that is a 2-page layout all from one tiny little note in the newspaper.

 This is where, living in this particular time with availability to Google Searches, I was able to look up the 1938 Chicago Cubs’ schedule and yes, and I did find that they indeed played the Pittsburg Pirates for a 3-game stretch during that time.
 I love to see searching for one thing lead to another and then another.
 That’s the permission I gave myself this time around and it has been such a good thing.